 The degree may assist graduates in securing positions in industries like homeland security, risk management, information security, and various branches of law enforcement.
 Relevant job titles will include but are not limited to mission support assistant, safety security specialist, and transportation security officer.

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics estimated that transportation security screeners could see a 1% growth in employment from 2018 to 2028.
-The bureau reported that these workers had an average annual salary of $41,490 in May 2018.
+The U.S. Bureau of Labor Statistics estimated that transportation security screeners could see a 3% decline in employment from 2019 to 2029.
+The bureau reported that these workers had an average annual salary of $44,920 in May 2020.